Not long time ago, a reader contacted me and told me that she bought a pair of rare guppies (real red eye albino), because she wanted to breed them.

 Unlike females, guppy males can reach sexual maturity at only 1 month old.

-This is why is so important to separate the male and female fry at early age, if you are doing selective guppy breeding.
+This is why is so important to separate the male and female fry at an early age, if you are doing selective guppy breeding.

 Because at one month old, the male guppies don’t show all their traits yet, they are not allowed to breed.
 Males are usually used for breeding at the same age as females, when they become 6 months old.